American Muslims on Trump's iftar: Thanks, but no thanks

 (CNN)A scene from the horror movie "Get Out."
 A moment of bloody betrayal -- the dreaded Red Wedding -- from HBO's "Game of Thrones."
 A medieval painting depicting a huge mouth devouring people as they eat.

 On Wednesday, President Donald Trump's White House will host its first iftar, the sundown meal that breaks fasts during the holy month of Ramadan.
-For some American Muslims, it was also time to break out the horror-movie memes.
+For some American Muslims, it's also time to break out the horror-movie memes.

-White House press secretary Sarah Huckabee Sanders said "30 to 40" people had been invited to the iftar, though Trump administration officials haven't yet released a guest list or divulged many details about the iftar.
+White House press secretary Sarah Huckabee Sanders said "30 to 40" people had been invited to the iftar, though Trump administration officials haven't yet released a guest list or divulged many details about the event.

+On Wednesday, a White House spokesperson said Trump will host the iftar dinner in the State Dining Room at 8 p.m.
+ET "for the Washington diplomatic community."

+In years past, White House iftars have invited not only diplomats but dozens of American Muslims from civil society, including corporate executives, scholars, activists and athletes.

-But at least one thing seems clear: Many American Muslims are skeptical, it not scornful, about breaking bread with Trump, citing the President's rhetoric and actions towards Muslims and other religious and racial minorities.
+But many American Muslims say they are reluctant to break bread with Trump, citing the President's rhetoric and actions toward Muslims and other religious and racial minorities.

 "We do not need an iftar dinner," said Imam Yahya Hendi, the Muslim chaplain at Georgetown University.
 "Rather, we need to get the respect we highly deserve.
 Do not feed us and stab us."

 Hendi attended a White House iftar in 2009, when President Barack Obama was in office.
-He said he was not invited this year, but, like many of the prominent Muslims contacted by CNN, said he would not attend even if he had been invited.
+He said he was not invited this year.
+Like many prominent Muslims who have attended previous White House iftars, Hendi said he would not attend if invited this year.

-Many American Muslims said they see Trump's iftar as more directed at placating America's Muslim allies overseas than making genuine connections with Muslims in the United States, with whom the president has had a troubled relationship.
+Many American Muslims said they suspect Trump's iftar is aimed at placating the country's allies overseas, rather than making genuine connections with their community, with whom the president has had a troubled relationship.

 "I was not invited to the White House iftar, but I would not attend if I were," said Dalia Mogahed, director of research at the Institute for Social Policy and Understanding.